AgEBO-Tabular: Joint Neural Architecture and Hyperparameter Search with Autotuned Data-Parallel Training for Tabular Data: Appendix

 The two methods rely on ensemble approaches to boost their prediction accuracy values.
 AutoGluon combines different supervised learning models such as neural networks, LightGBM, CatBoost, random forest, extra trees, and K-nearest neighbors, the hyperparameters of which are automatically tuned.
 On the other hand, Auto-PyTorch adopts only neural network models but uses an ensemble strategy to improve the accuracy.
 We compared AgEBO with AutoGluon and Auto-PyTorch on all four data sets.
 We used AgE-1 as a baseline.

 AutoGluon was run on a single node with a time limit of 4 hours for the call to the fit method to compensate for possible issues with the time estimation performed by the software.
-The \texttt{hyperparameter\_tune=True} and \texttt{auto\_stack=True} were set to maximise the accuracy as much as possible.
-The test accuracy was computed separately by reloading saved models.
+The \texttt{hyperparameter\_tune=True} and \texttt{auto\_stack=True} were set to maximize the accuracy as much as possible.
+The test accuracy was computed separately by reloading the saved models.
 Table \ref{tab:benchmark} shows the accuracy values of the best models and the corresponding inference time of AgEBO and AutoGluon.
 We observe that the test accuracy values of AgEBO and AutoGluon are comparable on all four data sets.
 However, the key advantage stems from the inference time with the trained model.
 Given that AgEBO generates a single neural network model, the inference time is between 2.7 and 4.3 seconds.
 On the other hand, AutoGluon relies on stacking a number of models, resulting in an inference time of about 7 minutes.

 For Auto-PyTorch, since we cannot install the software in our ALCF Theta software stack because of software dependency issues, we used the results from the LCBench data base \cite{zimmer_2020}, which stores the results of experimental runs of the four data sets.
 We note, however, that although we used the same proportion of the training, validation, and testing split, the exact data splits were not used, the details of which are not available.
-Moreover, we did not compare against test accuracy from the ensemble strategy from Auto-PyTorch because we cannot retrieve ensemble strategy results from the LCBench data base.
+Moreover, we did not compare against test accuracy from the ensemble strategy from Auto-PyTorch because we cannot retrieve ensemble strategy results from the LCBench database.
 Therefore, we focus on comparison with validation accuracy values.

 Figure \ref{fig:all-experiments-time-to-solution-results} shows the comparison between the best validation accuracy values found by AgEBO and Auto-PyTorch.
-We can observe that AgEBO achieves validation accuracy values that are higher than those of Auto-PyTorch within 30 minutes of search time.
-The observed differences in the accuracy values can be explained by two factors.
-First, Auto-PyTorch is not designed to generate a single neural network model but to generate multiple models and combine them using an ensemble strategy to have a good accuracy.
+We observe that AgEBO achieves validation accuracy values that are higher than those of Auto-PyTorch within 30 minutes of search time.
+The differences in the accuracy values can be explained by two factors.
+First, Auto-PyTorch is not designed to generate a single neural network model but to generate multiple models and combine them using an ensemble strategy to have good accuracy.
 Second, the architecture space of Auto-PyTorch is restricted to a smaller number of trainable parameters and smaller number of layers.